Computer music: Computer-generated scores for performance by human players

 Computers have also been used in an attempt to imitate the music of great composers of the past, such as Mozart.
 A present exponent of this technique is David Cope, whose computer programs analyses works of other composers to produce new works in a similar style.
 Cope's best-known program is Emily Howell.

 Melomics, a research project from the University of Málaga (Spain), developed a computer composition cluster named Iamus, which composes complex, multi-instrument pieces for editing and performance.
-Since its inception, Iamus has composed a full album in 2012, appropriately named Iamus, which New Scientist described as "the first major work composed by a computer and performed by a full orchestra".
+Since its inception, Iamus has composed a full album in 2012, also named Iamus, which New Scientist described as "the first major work composed by a computer and performed by a full orchestra".
 The group has also developed an API for developers to utilize the technology, and makes its music available on its website.

 Computer-aided algorithmic composition

 Computer-aided algorithmic composition (CAAC, pronounced "sea-ack") is the implementation and use of algorithmic composition techniques in software.
 This label is derived from the combination of two labels, each too vague for continued use.
 The label computer-aided composition lacks the specificity of using generative algorithms.
 Music produced with notation or sequencing software could easily be considered computer-aided composition.
 The label algorithmic composition is likewise too broad, particularly in that it does not specify the use of a computer.
 The term computer-aided, rather than computer-assisted, is used in the same manner as computer-aided design.